Lab for Urban & Social Innovation

 Interested in Partnering?

 The Lab for Urban and Social Innovation receives numerous project proposals from communities, non-profit and for-profit organizations and industry professionals throughout the year.
-We welcome you to complete a proposal submission form to submit a project request, and we look forward to discussing potential collaborations.
+We welcome you to visit our proposal submission page to submit a project request, and we look forward to discussing potential collaborations.